 For many reasons—popularity, accessibility, and resources among others—professional orchestras get a lot of attention when it comes to diversity in programming.
 This page contains data analysis of American orchestras in regard to programming works by women and composers of color.
 Only “mainstage” orchestral concerts are incorporated into these analyses and the emphasis is placed on the percentage of the total season rather than the raw number of works.
 Different works are counted separately and while we will annotate when more than one orchestra performs the same piece, we won’t be counting multiple performances of a work by the same orchestra.

-Beneath the graphs,we include comprehensive lists of works by women and transgender composers and composers of color that are scheduled to be performed during the 2019-2020 season as well as a scorecard that demonstrates how far we still have to go.
+Beneath the graphs,we include comprehensive lists of works by composers from underrepresented groups that are scheduled to be performed during the 2019-2020 season as well as a scorecard that demonstrates how far we still have to go.

 (Note: this data shows orchestral seasons that have made their seasons public and will be updated regularly as orchestras announce their 2019-2020 programs!)